 Finally, we aimed to identify the etiologic variants that may be responsible for the observed associations by fine mapping adjacent enhancer elements.
 This was done in two stages; first we sequenced 58 term neonates with TSH levels at both ends of the normal distribution to identify associated variants, then we replicated the findings in an additional population of 306 term neonates.
 None of the observed variants were statistically significant for an association with TSH levels, however, one of the rare variants (rs112053411) identified was detected in three neonates, all in the upper distribution of TSH levels including one infant that was later diagnosed with CH.
 This rare variant is worth pursuing in a larger study population and in functional studies.
 Together this work has advanced our knowledge of the genetic basis of TSH variation in the neonatal period, as well as provided insight into the early prediction of risk for adulthood thyroid related diseases through shared genetic associations between adults and neonates.

 Copyright 2013 Farah Yacoub Alul

 Alul, Farah Yacoub.
 "Investigating the genetics Of thyroid stimulating hormone in newborns."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.